 “They’ve had to increase their reserves quite dramatically, and that’s putting additional pressure on price,” he said.

 Late Fee Maximums

 The higher late fees are another way issuers are pricing in greater perceived risk.
-Regulations let credit card issuers increase the maximum penalties for late payments relatively regularly (they are evaluated each year for inflation updates by the Consumer Financial Protection Bureau) but raising them has administrative and relationship costs, so it’s not a given that issuers will.
+Regulations let credit card issuers increase the maximum penalties for late payments relatively regularly, and they are evaluated each year for inflation updates by the Consumer Financial Protection Bureau.
+But raising them has administrative and relationship costs, so it’s not a given that issuers will do this.
 The latest adjustments, which took effect Jan.
-1, allow credit card issuers to charge an extra $1, up to $29 for the first late fee, and up to $40 for additional late fees.
+1, 2020, allow credit card issuers to charge an extra $1—up to $29 for the first late fee and up to $40 for additional late fees.

 Since card issuers didn’t have to adjust late fees, those that did are clearly trying to head off trouble ahead, said Shipper.

 “If you think about risk again, late fees are just another indicator of risk,” he said.
 “We will also soon see issuers look at other fees, like those associated with cash advances, to see if there are additional ways to increase risk protection.”